GetTheFlightOut/Weather-API/README.md

 The weather API adheres to the standard JSON structure outlined on [jsonapi](#jsonapi.org).

-- An example of a successful response is as follows:
+- `GET /api/v1/weather`: An example of a successful response is as follows:
 ```
 {:data=>
   [